ebp-group/walkalytics-clients/Readme.md

-Demo code for Walkalytics API
+Example code for Walkalytics API
 ==============================

-This is a collection of demo code for the [Walkalytics][] API, available at
+This is a collection of example code for the [Walkalytics][] API, available at
 <https://dev.walkalytics.com>.
-Signup now for a free API key!
+[Signup now][signup] for a free API key!

 ## Python